 No former dance experience is necessary.
 The movements are graceful

 - It it is structured in a way that enhances the sense of balance and harmony.

 - It is a low-impact exercise, wonderful especially for the hips, legs, knees and arms.

-- It helps develop coordination, flexibility, self-confidence and good health
+- It helps develop coordination, flexibility, self-confidence, good health and a better self-image

 - Connects you to your inner essence to express your creative expression.

 - Anyone can do hula